Ramos-Ramos/ramos-ramos.github.io/_posts/personal/comics/2024-06-13-orix-pitching-lab.md

 The verdict is still not out for Kazuma Satoh as he's hasn't pitched much on the top team so far, but it'd be interesting to see how often they go back to him again later this year, if they do.

-## Pitching lab goes brrr (I have no better header for a conclusion)
+## Pitching lab goes brrr (We have no better header for a conclusion)

-Before I conclude, I should probably add Kohei Azuma as an honorable mention.
+Before we conclude, we should probably add Kohei Azuma as an honorable mention.
 Like Sotani, he also only played less than 10 games last year, so this is his first year being in the rotation from the get-go.

 Anyway, that's the list.
-I probably missed some good names to include here, and again, these players aren't necessarily hidden gems.
+We probably missed some good names to include here, and again, these players aren't necessarily hidden gems.
 Just thought that these guys would be fun to keep tabs on this year.

 ### Data Sources: